-If you have made R as a shared/static library you can install it in your system's library directory by where prefix is optional, and libdir will give more precise control.6 However, you should not install to a directory mentioned in LDPATHS (e.g. /usr/local/lib64) if you intend to work with multiple versions of R, since that directory may be given precedence over the lib directory of other R installations.
+If you have made R as a shared/static library you can install it in your system's library directory by make prefix=/path/to/here install-libR where prefix is optional, and libdir will give more precise control.
+However, you should not install to a directory mentioned in LDPATHS (e.g. /usr/local/lib64) if you intend to work with multiple versions of R, since that directory may be given precedence over the lib directory of other R installations.